Psyche607/Shell_Load-powder-measure/README.md

 SCREWS:

 - 19x M3x06		/ For main computer TOP and all internalss (LCD, KEBOARD, MAINBOARD), Scale TOP.
 - 2x  M3x16		/ For Loadcell mount,
-- 2x  M3x25	/ For mounting Boul to Loadcell
+- 2x  M3x25		/ For mounting Boul to Loadcell,
-- 4x  M3x8	/ Bottom of te computer unit
+- 4x  M3x8		/ Bottom of te computer unit,
-- 4x  M3x12	/ NEMA17 MOUNT
+- 4x  M3x12		/ NEMA17 MOUNT,
+- 1x  M3 screw tap

 B. We can make for you everything - This option will be added in the future.